drlukeparry/pyslm/docs/install.rst

 Installation
 ===============

-libSLM is fundamentally a c++ library for directly interfacing with machine build files.
+libSLM is a c++ library for directly interfacing with machine build files used on commercial L-PBF fusion systems.

 No strict dependencies are required for compiling libSLM, originally based on the Qt library.
 This design decision was taken to improve the cross-platform behaviour of the project.
 Python bindings are generated via